sarisabban/RamaNet/README.md

 ## Requirements:
 1. Make sure you install [PyRosetta](http://www.pyrosetta.org) as the website describes.
-2. Use the following commands (in GNU/Linux) to install all nessesary Python libraries for this script to run successfully:
+2. Use the following commands (in GNU/Linux) to install all necessary Python libraries for this script to run successfully:

 `sudo apt install python3-pip pymol DSSP gnuplot`